Decoding the lines of the balance sheet. New chart of accounts and balance sheet

 on _____________________________ 200__

-Organization ___________________________________________ according to OKPO according to OKPD Kind of activity ______________________________________ according to OKPD
+Organization _________________________________________________ according to OKPO according to OKPD Kind of activity ______________________________________ according to OKPD

-The address __________________________________________________________ Approval date
+Address __________________________________________________________ Approval date

 Assets Line code At the beginning of the reporting period At the end of the reporting period